-Generally, an impacted tooth means that it is “stuck” and can not fully erupt into function in the mouth.
+Generally, an impacted tooth means that it is “stuck” and cannot fully erupt into function in the mouth.
 Impacted third molar teeth (commonly known as wisdom teeth) are frequent problems that we see with our patients.
-These molars will get “stuck” in the back of the jaw and can eventually develop painful infections, as well as a variety of other problems (see “Impacted wisdom teeth” under Procedures).
+These molars will get “stuck” in the back of the jaw and can eventually develop painful infections, as well as a variety of other problems (for more information, see “Impacted wisdom teeth” under Procedures).

-Wisdom teeth are teeth that typically serve no purpose, so it’s not uncommon for them to be extracted.
-The second most common tooth to become impacted is the maxillary cuspid (upper eye tooth).
-The cuspid tooth plays an important role in your “bite” and is also critical to the dental arch.
-The cuspid teeth are very strong biting teeth which have the longest roots of any human tooth, and are designed to be the first teeth that touch when your jaws close together so they guide the rest of the teeth into the proper bite.
+Wisdom teeth are teeth that typically do not serve a functional purpose, so it is not uncommon for them to be extracted.
+The second most common tooth to become impacted is the maxillary bicuspid (upper eye tooth).
+This tooth plays an important role in your bite and is also critical to the dental arch.
+These teeth are very strong biting teeth which have the longest roots of any human tooth, and are designed to be the first teeth that touch when your jaws close together so they guide the rest of the teeth into the proper bite.

-The maxillary cuspid teeth are usually the last of the “front” teeth to appear in place.
+The maxillary bicuspid teeth are usually the last of the “front” teeth to appear in place.
 They can be expected to come into place around age 13 and will cause any space left between the upper front teeth to close tightly together.
-If a cuspid tooth becomes impacted, we make every effort to get it to appear in its proper position in the dental arch.
-The techniques involved to aid this process can be applied to any impacted tooth in the upper or lower jaw, but most commonly they are applied to the maxillary cuspid (upper eye) teeth.
+If one of these teeth becomes impacted, we make every effort to get it to appear in its proper position in the dental arch.
+The techniques involved to aid this process can be applied to any impacted tooth in the upper or lower jaw, but most commonly they are applied to the upper bicuspid teeth.
 Sixty percent of these impacted eye teeth are located on the palatal (roof of the mouth) side of the dental arch.
-The impacted teeth that remain are found in the middle of the supporting bone but stuck in an elevated position above the roots of the adjacent teeth or out to the facial side of the dental arch.
+The impacted teeth that remain are found in the middle of the supporting bone but stuck in a position above the roots of the adjacent teeth or out to the facial side of the dental arch.

 Early Recognition of Impacted Eye Teeth